-A borrower should also derive assistance from cl.
-23 of the Bill which provides that in the statement furnished to him, in addition to the interest rate charged, the total amount of interest payable under the contract shall be stated.
-The United States Consumer Credit Protection Act likewise requires both a rate disclosure and a dollars and cents disclosure.
+In regard to interest, a borrower should also derive assistance from clause 26 of the Bill which provides that in the statement furnished to him, in addition to the interest rate charged, the total amount of interest payable under the contract shall be stated.

-Inevitably such figures will not take into account any rebate that might subsequently have to be made, but it will at least ensure that a borrower will know his maximum liability in that respect.
+Inevitably such figure will not take into account any rebate that might subsequently have to be made, but it will ensure that a borrower will know his maximum liability in that respect.

-(b) The Queensland Money Lenders Act defines "money lender" as including -
+(b) The Queensland Money Lenders Act defines "money lender" as including:-

-"Every person whose business is that of money lending, or who advertises or announces himself or holds himself out in any way as carrying on that business."
+"Every person whose business is that of money lending, or who advertises or announces himself or holds himself out in any way as carrying on that business".

-Considerable difficulty has always been experienced in defining precisely what is meant by the terms "whose business is....." and "carrying on that business".
+Considerable difficulty has always been experienced in defining precisely what is meant by the terms "whose business is" and "carrying on that business".
 As McCardie J. said in Edgelow v.
-MacElwee [1918] 1 K. B. 205 at p.
-206 -
+MacElwee [1918] 1 K.B.
+205 at p.206:-

 "A man does not become a money lender by reason of occasional loans to relations, friends or acquaintances, whether interest be charged or not.....nor does a man become a money lender merely because he may upon one or several isolated occasions lend money to a stranger.
 There must be more than occasional and disconnected loans.
-There must be a business of money lending, and the word "business" imports the notion of system, repetition and continuity......"
+There must be a business of money lending, and the word "business" imports the notion of system, repetition and continuity.....".

-In Chow Yoong Hong v.
-Choong Fay Rubber Manufactory [1962] A.C. p.
-209, it was said by the Privy Council at p.
-218 -
+In Chow Young Hong v.
+Choong Fay Rubber Manufactory [1962] A.C.p.
+209, it was said by the Privy Council at p.218:-

 "To lend money is not the same thing as to carry on the business of money lending.
-In order to prove that a man is a money lender.....it is necessary to show some degree of system and continuity in his money lending transactions."
+In order to prove that a man is a money lender.....it is necessary to show some degree of system and continuity in his money lending transactions".